 What to wear hiking

-Hiking shoes are very person specific.
+Hiking shoes are very person-specific.
 Some people love wearing trail runners and others prefer boots.
 Some people prefer heavier waterproof boots and others prefer lighter options.
-When hiking I usually opt for a waterproof boot with ankle support, but something that isn’t too heavy, like the Columbia Newton Ridge Plus Waterproof Amped Hiking Boot or the Salomon X Ultra Mid 3 GTX Hiking Boots.
-On dryer trails and in hotter climates I will often opt for the La Sportiva Bushido II Trail Running Shoe.
+When hiking somewhere that tends to be wet (like the Pacific Northwest) I usually opt for a waterproof boot with ankle support, but something that isn’t too heavy, like the Danner Adrika Hiker Boot or the Salomon X Ultra Mid 3 GTX Hiking Boots.
+Once the trails become dryer I sometimes opt for a pair of trail runners like the La Sportiva Bushido II Trail Runner.
+Sometimes it takes a few tries to find which hiking footwear option works best for you, but don’t give up!
+There are plenty of comfortable hiking shoes out there and I promise they make all the difference.

 Don’t overlook the importance of having socks that fit correctly and are comfortable to wear for a long time.
-Over the years I have found that merino wool socks from Darn Tough, Smartwool, and Icebreaker are the most durable, least smelly and most comfortable for hiking.
+Over the years I have found that merino wool socks from Darn Tough and Smartwool are the most durable, least smelly, and most comfortable for hiking.
+Injinji Liner Socks are a great way to help keep your feet dry and prevent pesky blisters!

-For hiking shirts you can either go with short sleeve, long sleeve, or a tank options.
-For cooler hikes or those where I am worried about sunburn I will usually opt for longer sleeves and wear something like the Smartwool Merino 150 Long Sleeve Top.
-Otherwise you will usually find me in one of the Icebreaker Tech Lite SS Low Crewe Shirts.
+For hiking shirts you can either go with short sleeve, long sleeve, or a tank option.
+For cooler hikes or those where I am worried about sunburn I will usually opt for longer sleeves and wear something like the Smartwool Merino Long Sleeve Shirt.
+Lightweight sun shirts, like the Backcountry Tahoe 2 Sun Hoodie, are really popular for hikes that you will be above treeline with no shade for extended periods of time.
+Otherwise you will usually find me in one of the Icebreaker Sphere Lite SS Low Crewe Shirts.
 Natural fibers like merino wool are my go-to for hiking tops due to the odor-reducing properties and overall comfort.
+I avoid cotton in favor of more moisture-wicking materials (like merino) to stay dry and comfortable, no matter how sweaty I get.

 Hat

-I recommend you wear some kind of hat on the trail to protect you from the sun, especially during the warmer months.
-Some popular options are caps such as the Patagonia P-6 Label Trad Cap or wider hats such as the Patagonia Baggies Brimmer Hat.
-If you just want to keep hair out of your face then I would recommend a headband like the Prana Jacquard Headband.
+I recommend you wear some kind of hat on the trail to protect you from the sun, especially during the warmer months of July and August.
+Some popular options are caps such as the Patagonia P-6 Label Trad Cap or wider hats such as the Outdoor Research Wadi Rum Brim Hat.
+A lightweight neck gaiter is another great option to keep the sun off your neck.
+You can use the Outdoor Research Echo Ubertube Neck Gaiter as a headband to keep your hair out of your face, and even dunk it in water to cool you down on the extra hot days.

 Having sunglasses makes hiking a LOT more enjoyable on a sunny day (or when it’s overcast with a lot of glare).
-Plus, polarized sunglasses will cut the reflections and glare on those beautiful lakes you are looking at (bonus!)
-My go-to sunglasses brands are Sunski, SMITH and RAEN.
+In addition, polarized sunglasses will cut the reflections and glare on those beautiful lakes you are looking at (bonus!)
+My go-to sunglasses brands are Sunski, SMITH, and American Optical.

-Not everyone enjoys using trekking poles but I personally find them helpful for Washington hikes with considerable elevation gain, or if the terrain is unsteady.
+Not everyone enjoys using trekking poles but I personally find them helpful for hikes with considerable elevation gain, or if the terrain is unsteady.
 My go-to poles are the Black Diamond Alpine Carbon Trekking Poles as they are lightweight and comfortable to use.
-Some more affordable option are the LEKI Voyager Trekking Poles and the Black Diamond Trail Sport 2 Trekking Poles.
+Some more affordable option are the Black Diamond Trail Trekking Poles and the Black Diamond Trail Sport 2 Trekking Poles.

 What to pack for hiking